 Brienner Strasse really lights up during Christmas season, with 16 silvery chandeliers creating a spectacular light display using LEDs.
 Modern technology is set against a distinctive feel for the history of this grand avenue.

 This winter, the Munich Feuerzangenbowle at the Isartor will once again be a “hot topic”.
 The drink, which is a fragrant blend of red wine, rum and spices, is served from a gigantic cauldron with a aming top.
-The annual tradition is back for 2018 with another joint exhibition from hosts including the Geschichtswerkstatt historical society and the CSD-Verein LGBT organisation.
+The annual tradition is back for 2019 with another joint exhibition from hosts including the Geschichtswerkstatt historical society and other partners.
 And there will be no shortage of refreshments, as the stalls will be open until 3am on New Year’s Eve.

 Everyone from Haidhausen residents to visitors from far and wide love the intimate and relaxed atmosphere of the Christmas market held around the fountain on Weissenburger Platz.
 It features Christmas music and a programme for children nearly every day.
 The hand-carved gurines in the South Tyrolean nativity scene are very special.